dmit1530-1212/oa02-assignment-1/website-content.md

 BY THE NUMBERS

-How we're making a difference.
+How we are making a difference.

 33% less carbon since 2005